From the bottom of my heart…

 — And now, The lily & daffodil are done!

-Making teeth out of sculpey for my latest art project 🙂
+Making a sculpture of teeth out of sculpey for my latest art project 🙂

 I usually plan my pieces out to the last detail, but as part of my New Year’s “Revolution,” I’m breaking all the rules and just letting each inspiration build on the last.
 Excited!